 To build our e-lock, we will be modifying the sln_vizn_iot_userid_oobe application found in the SLN-VIZN-IOT SDK.
 Instructions for downloading the SDK and importing the userid_oobe application can be found in the ‘Get Software’ and ‘Build and Run’ sections of the Getting Started Guide.

 The following video shows the modifications necessary to implement the E-Lock demo using the sln_vizn_iot_userid_oobe project

 To enable these pins as GPIOs, we must modify pin_mux.h and pin_mux.c found under the board folder.
 For simplicity, we contained these initializations in a function called BOARD_InitDoorLockPins.
 The code to enable these pins was generated using MCUXpresso’s integrated Config Tools, although this is not necessary.
 The MCUXpresso Config Tools can be read about in-depth here.

-Next, we will modify sln_system_state.cpp found under the source folder to add code to toggle the GPIO’s we setup in the previous step.
+After adding the door lock initialization to main, we will modify sln_system_state.cpp found under the source folder to add the code which will toggle the GPIO’s we setup in the previous step.
 To do this, we will make use of the GPIO_PinWrite function found in “fsl_gpio.h.”
 Using this function requires us to add the line “#include fsl_gpio.h” at the top of sln_system.cpp like shown below:

 The GPIO_PinWrite functions here will be used to unlock the door whenever a face is recognized (sysStateDetectedKnownUser) and lock the door whenever no known users are in view of the camera (sysStateDetectedNoUser).